 3.10 Applying for approval if you already hold an approval for a different excise regime

 Even if you hold one or more excise approvals for other regimes, you’ll still be required to be approved if you’re carrying on, or intend to carry on, a controlled activity.
 This is to ensure that the fit and proper test is applied to the entire population who wholesale duty-paid alcohol.

 3.11 Applying for approval if you already hold an alcohol retail licence

 If you already hold an alcohol retail licence, you’ll still have to be approved if you wish to carry on a controlled activity.
 However, please refer to paragraph 4.2 on the ‘incidental sales’ exemption.

 4.1 Sales between members of a corporate group

 Intra-group sales ie, sales made between members of the same corporate group as defined in section 88J of ALDA 1979, are excluded from the scheme.
-There would be no requirement to apply for approval to cover these sales.
+There is no requirement to apply for approval to cover these sales.
 This covers sales between members of a qualifying group.
-There’s no requirement to form an AWRS group registration in order for this exclusion to apply.
+There’s no requirement to form an AWRS group in order for this exclusion to apply.
 For more information on groups and intra group sales, see section 14.